top of page

 Boosting Agricultural Productivity:

-Hackathons provide a platform for developing innovative solutions that can enhance crop yields, improve resource allocation, and reduce waste.
+The hackathon will provide a platform for developing innovative solutions to enhance crop yields, improve resource allocation, and reduce waste.

 Encouraging Entrepreneurship:

-By providing a platform for innovation and experimentation, hackathons can inspire entrepreneurs to develop new businesses and services that address agricultural challenges.
+By providing a platform for innovation and experimentation, the hackathon will play a crucial role in inspiring entrepreneurs to develop new businesses and services that address agricultural challenges.

 Informing Policy Decisions:

-The solutions developed during hackathons can inform policy decisions and help governments design more effective agricultural programs and initiatives.
+Solutions developed during the hackathon can support policy decisions and help Government to design more effective agricultural programs and initiatives.

 Technical Themes